rodricios/wxpath/README.md

         shortdescription://div[contains(@class, "shortdescription")]/text()
     }
     ```
-5. Build out pipeline/extention system that allows for:
+5. Build out pipeline/extention system that allows for (IN PROGRESS):
     1. More precise webpage processing
     2. Finetuned crawling - we can direct an infinite crawl via xpath filtering and xpath operations,
        however, more complex logic can be implemented to prune the search tree.
-6. Flesh out Requesting engine
+6. Flesh out Requesting engine (IN PROGRESS - requires documentation):
     * Support for custom headers, cookies, etc.
     * Support for proxies
     * Support for request throttling
     * Support for request retries
+7. XPath 3 support via `elementpath` library

 ## Roadmap (rough and subject to drastic change)